 Guided cycling holidays are group bike tours over several days.
 They include the services of an expert tour guide as well as things like accommodation and meals.

-Guided bike tours follow set daily schedules and are often sold as package holidays, with everything included for a set price.
+Guided bike tours follow set daily schedules and are often sold as cycling package holidays, with everything included for a set price.
 This price is quite often more than it would be for a self-guided tour, as you are paying for the guide’s expertise and usually local knowledge.

 They can vary from being entirely tailor-made to your requirements to having a fixed itinerary and start date.